 The European Institute hosts appropriately qualified researchers and doctoral students from other universities and institutions.
 Visitors are normally designated Visiting Scholars.

 Visiting Scholars have access to Columbia’s libraries and may obtain four-week borrowing privileges by paying a monthly fee.
 The European Institute does not provide office space, telephones, computers, secretarial assistance, or housing to Visiting Scholars.
-Visiting Scholars are responsible for arranging their own financial support and benefits.
+Visiting Scholars are responsible for arranging their own financial support and benefits, and the EI does not provide any funding to Visiting Scholars.
 Please see these pages for explanations of the position and privileges of Visiting Scholars at Columbia: Visiting Scholars who hold doctoral degrees(researchers from other universities and institutions).

 Visiting Scholars are also expected to attend events on campus sponsored by the European Institute during their stay.